RPBCACUEAIIBH/Volatizer/README.md

 http://www.elettronicaopensource.com/index.php?f1=mostra_articolo.php&rw=1&art=32 but it was for debian, and I'm using ubuntu(which is debian based but a bit different), and I managed to do it in a few hours, then I wanted to be able to switch back and fort between normal and volatile mode, then to save user data, and I've done it, then after a bit I've lost the system partition agan... so I wanted backups, and so on... :D I figured that others may be interested for whatever reason, so I've cleaned up the code, wrote help files, and this is the result.

 Feature decription:
-- Loads a fully installed operating system into RAM(not only Ubuntu 16.04, I've sucessfuly tested it on various flavors of Ubuntu and on Linux Mint as well).
+- Loads a fully installed operating system into RAM not only Ubuntu 16.04, I've sucessfuly tested it on various flavors of Ubuntu and on Linux Mint as well as on Debian(v1.1+).
-- You can choose mode after the grub screen, and use it in normal mode if you want...(which is faster to start when you'r in a hurry but less responsive)
+- You can choose mode after the grub screen, or by runing volatizer nmode/vmode commands(as of v1.2+) and use it in normal mode if you want...(which is faster to start when you'r in a hurry but less responsive)
 - You can do updates, install, and remove programs, in normal mode, then restart to Volatile mode, with the changes you've made in normal mode.
 - You can save user data there's even an autosave feature built in, you just have to launch it!
 - You can make backup of user data either automatically or manually.
 - It's easy to use: The only extra command you really have to remember is "volatizer" the rest is pretty much self explanatory, assuming you have a minimal experience in shell.
 - You can use it for learning, and experimenting with dangerous settings in volatile mode, since restroing a broken system is as easy as pressing reset and waiting for it to reboot.
+- Works via SSH(v1.2+)

 Advantages:
 - RAM is the fastest type of memory, it's faster then a RAID0 array of high speed SSDs!
 This makes the system extremely responsive.(It won't make your processor work faster, even though you may experince some boost in performance it's only due to the CPU not having to wait for data as much not not because it runs faster...
 Try overclocking for improving CPU performance specifically...)